Cinnamomum zeylanicum (also called verum): family Laureacae

 Pregnancy/Breastfeeding?
 Not suitable (Tisserand/Young).

 Medication/Health Condition?
-Contraindicated orally: Anticoagulant, Diabetes, Diuretic medication; Childbirth, Major Surgery (one week before and after), Peptic Ulcer, Hemophilia
+Contraindicated orally: Anticoagulant and Diabetes medication; Childbirth, Major Surgery (one week before and after), Peptic Ulcer, Hemophilia

 Cinnamon Bark essential oil may support, aid, ease, soothe, reduce, calm, relax, promote and/or maintain healthy function of the following: